Skip to content

 The Haldane model

-The Haldane Hamiltonian is a single-orbital tight-binding model on a honeycomb lattice with a sublattice-staggered on-site potential (orbital mass) and complex hoppings between next-nearest-neighbor sites that produce a staggered magnetic field configuration with vanishing total flux through the unit cell 1.
+The Haldane Hamiltonian is a single-orbital tight-binding model on a honeycomb lattice with a sublattice-staggered on-site potential (orbital mass).
+Complex hoppings between next-nearest-neighbor sites produce a staggered magnetic field configuration with vanishing total flux through the unit cell 1.

-This model is a Chern insulator, or a quantum anomalous Hall insulator because it hosts integer quantum Hall effect in the absence of an external magnetic field.
+This model describes a Chern insulator (or a quantum anomalous Hall insulator) because it hosts an integer quantum Hall effect in the absence of any applied external magnetic fields.
+This characteristic makes Haldane model ideal for illustrating another capability of KITE: the calculation of transverse conductivities reflecting the quantum geometry of wavefunctions 2 3.

 Lattice

-Let us begin with the definition of the Hamiltonian for the case of pure imaginary next-nearest-neighbor hoppings:
+Let us begin with the definition of the Hamiltonian for the case of purely imaginary next-nearest-neighbor hoppings:

 def haldane(onsite=(0, 0), t=1):